 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Missouri River, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Missouri River, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Missouri River, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Missouri River, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Missouri River, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Missouri River, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in the Missouri River, MO area, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in Missouri River, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Missouri River, MO residents:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Missouri River, MO area, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in and around Missouri River, MO – you’re safeguarding your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Missouri River and beyond:

 Don’t Wait—Contact a Missouri River, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges